benswift/benswift.github.io/_posts/2021-04-08-benswift-me-analytics-tracking-update.md

 tracking platform.
 So I've added it to the site.
 If you're browsing with an ad-blocker then you still have my blessing to enjoy the stuff I put up here ☺

 Just wanted to give y'all the heads up.
 Let me know what you think in the comments[^comments].

 [^comments]:
     Just kidding, who has the time to moderate comments on a personal webpage these days?
-If you want to get in touch, twitter me or email me or write something on your own blog and link me to it---there are lots of ways to have conversations, and I'm keen to have them.
+If you want to get in touch, email me or write something on your own blog and link me to it---there are lots of ways to have conversations, and I'm keen to have them.